 Leaders of Tomorrow are the heart and soul of the St. Gallen Symposium.
-They represent the most promising young talents from the new breed of entrepreneurs to outstanding academics, professionals, politicians and public intellectuals under the age of 30.
+They represent the most promising young talents from the new breed of entrepreneurs to outstanding academics, professionals, politicians and other smart talent under the age of 30.
 Their involvement at the symposium is to bring the young generation's perspective to the debates that engage our Leaders of Today.

 They are carefully selected in part via a global essay competition and in part based on academic or professional merit.
 Thanks to the financial support by our Circle of Benefactors, we can enable anyone who qualifies to participate as a Leader of Tomorrow, regardless of economic background.